What is WELLsmart?

 Developing the school community and spirit

-A whole-school approve to improving school culture has a significant effect on pupils’ adoption of new healthy behaviours (Public Health England, 2014).
+A whole-school approach to improving school culture has a significant effect on pupils’ adoption of new healthy behaviours (Public Health England, 2014).

 The healthier the school culture, the healthier the pupils.